Phone: (402) 331-4700

 Dr. Mark Adler

 Dr. Adler has served as Superintendent of Ralston Public Schools since 2011, devoting more than 30 years to the success of Nebraska’s public schools by working for students and families in Petersburg, Elgin, and Nebraska City before arriving in Ralston.

 Dr. Adler graduated from Hastings High School in 1987 and served six years in the United States Army.
 Dr. Adler earned his Doctorate in Educational Administration from the University of Nebraska Omaha in 2008.
 Dr. Adler was a first-generation college student, earning degrees from Kearney State College and the University of Nebraska at Kearney.
 Through the years, Dr. Adler has served many roles in education, including time as an industrial technology teacher, football coach, basketball coach, bus driver, high school principal, activities director, assistant superintendent for business and now superintendent of schools.
-Mark and his wife, Joni, have been married for 27 years.
+Mark and his wife, Joni, have been married since 1990.
 They have three children: Jade attends the United States Military Academy at West Point and is now a Second Lieutenant in the United States Army, Reid is eternally 15, and Kamille is a student in Ralston Public Schools.
 Mark enjoys spending time with family and friends, traveling, working in his yard and coaching his children in sports.
 The Adler family loves Nebraska, Army and Kansas City Chiefs football as well as anything involving the Ralston Rams!